yaya2devops/johnty/README.md

 He was the reason I had faith in the portal.

-He is also the source of my discipline and desire to make my life better in the long run.
+He was also one the great source of my discipline and desire to make my life better in the long run.

 Obviously, I can't thank him enough, but I can be of a help for someone getting to know him.